elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} and me, the landscape poisons me with aconites from its alphabet.
-I too can read, like the cloud over that old Negro I saw on the breaking wheel on a square in Cape Town; he slapped a White, I was 10 years old; the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and hung men populate the sky with orchis, and I see the mastiffs with bloody hair and ears ... ears ... boats
+- {: .pr} not so for me, the landscape poisons me with aconites from its alphabet.
+I too can read and the cloud is shaped like the head of that old Negro I saw on the breaking wheel in a square in Cape Town; he slapped a White man, I was 10 years old; the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and hung men populate the sky with orchis, and I see the mastiffs with bloody hair and ears ... ears ... boats

 ---